-Full employment implies a state when aggregate demand is equal to aggregate supply.
-And the people who are able and willing to work, are getting the employment, at the existing rate of wage.
+Full employment implies a state where aggregate demand is equal to aggregate supply.
+And the people who are able and willing to work are getting employment at the existing rate of wage.

-There are several measures which can be adopted by the government with an intent to correct the excess or deficient demand, these are:
+Government can adopt several measures with the intent to correct the excess or deficient demand.
+These measures are:

 - Change in government spending.

 - Regulate the availability of credit by changing monetary policies.

 - Change in the rate of interest, i.e. CRR, SLR, Bank Rate, Repo Rate, Reverse Repo Rate, etc.

 The following points explain the difference between inflationary gap and deflationary gap:

 At a full employment level, if the aggregate demand surpasses aggregate supply, then the difference between the two is an inflationary gap.
 However, at the full employment level, if the aggregate demand is lesser in comparison to aggregate supply, then the difference between the two is the deflationary gap.

 The demand causing an inflationary gap is the excess demand.
 In comparison, the demand which results in a deflationary gap is deficient demand.